Vane Women: The Writers

 loves words and the intimate relationships they form with one another.
 Being a typical Piscean, she has a deep interest in the mystical and magical and these often weave spells in her writing.
 Born in Darlington, Lindsay lives there still.
 In 2005, she completed an MA in Creative Writing at the University of Newcastle.

-Her work has been published in various anthologies; Northern Grit, Rewriting The Map, Collecting Stones, Love in Vane (Vane Women Press), Newcastle Masters (Newcastle University), A Sudden Clatter of Voices (Ottakars).
+Her work has been published in various anthologies; Northern Grit, Rewriting The Map, Collecting Stones, Love in Vane (Vane Women Press), Newcastle Masters (Newcastle University), A Sudden Clatter of Voices (Ottakars), Hill and Sky (The Lit Room Press), Land of Three Rivers - the poetry of North East England (Bloodaxe Books).
 Her first collection Stripping the Blackthorn was published by Vane Women Press in October 2008.
 A concoction of love, torture and reflection.